HeyGen for Content Creators: The Ultimate Jumpstart Guide to AI Video Creation

 Text prompt

-If you’re new to prompt writing, have a look at our prompting best practices
+If you are new to prompt writing, do have a look at our prompting best practices

 Avatar IV (new!)